AgenticAiLabs/sql-inspect/README.md

+# SQL-Inspect

-This is the test version of the sql-inspect package.
-It inspect view request to database and print the SQL translation of the queries to the terminal.
+The SQ:-Inspect package is a django middleware that inspects view request to database and print the SQL translation of the queries to the terminal.

 ## Installation